Thursday, July 19, 2018

 All the rituals based on the mythical Gods will not yield any fruits and they are meant for the ignorant populace.

-Sage Sri Sankara endeavored towards establishing Vedic religion overthrowing Buddhism.
+Sage Sankara endeavored to establish the Vedic religion overthrowing Buddhism.
 But even he was not able to avoid the influence of Buddhism.
-The influence of the revolutionary atmosphere of Buddhism has reappeared in the Advaita of Sage Sri, Sankara.
-His inability to revive Vedic religion that flourished before the Buddhist revolution in its pure form is discernible.
+The influence of the revolutionary atmosphere of Buddhism has reappeared in the Advaita of Sage Sankara.
+His inability to revive the Vedic religion that flourished before the Buddhist revolution in its pure form is discernible.

 Swami Vivekananda: ~ “If superstition enters, the brain is gone.
 Superstition is our great enemy, but bigotry is worse.